Skip to Content

 As much as I love to hate on the Halloween movies, I can’t deny that I’ll keep watching them.

-It’s not my favourite horror franchise of all-time, but it’s still a classic.
+It’s not my favourite horror franchise of all-time, but it’s still a classic, and it stars iconic scream queen Jamie Lee Curtis.

 If you haven’t seen Halloween before, it’s basically about a seemingly-invincible dude named Michael Myers who goes around killing people every Halloween.